-- a.
-Description This initiative provides funding for a Supportive Services Specialist (1.00 FTE) and a Nutrition Manager (1.00 FTE) for the Senior Center program, with an ongoing cost of \$243,976 and a one-time cost of \$6,382.
+a.
+Description - This initiative provides funding for a Supportive Services Specialist (1.00 FTE) and a Nutrition Manager (1.00 FTE) for the Senior Center program, with an ongoing cost of \$243,976 and a one-time cost of \$6,382.
 These costs include salaries, benefits, and associated technology.
 Additionally, this initiative provides ongoing funding of \$50,000 to lease a space for use as a satellite location to expand the evidence-based and social & recreational programming.
-Following the Senior Center Without Walls (SCWW) concept, this initiative brings programming closer to community members thereby increasing engagement and accessibility while reducing social isolation among older adults who are currently unserved, or underserved, at the existing Senior Center locations.
+Following the Senior Center Without Walls (SCWW) concept, this initiative brings programming closer to community members, thereby increasing engagement and accessibility while reducing social isolation among older adults who are currently unserved or underserved at the existing Senior Center locations.
 Over the past two decades, the older adult population in Prince William has grown by more than 400%, creating a critical demand for additional support.
 The SCWW program provides all the benefits in programming and activities focused on nutrition, socialization, recreation, and caregiver support, to help older adults in the community.
-The new program will enable Aging to provide services into the community thereby increasing access to food programs and reducing waitlists.
-The SCWW will enable Aging's programs to expand beyond senior centers and into libraries and recreation centers. - b.
-Service Level Impacts This initiative supports several goal areas and action strategies in the Health, Wellbeing, and Human Services section of the County's 2021-2024 Strategic Plan.
-Specifically, Objective HW-3, Enhance multi-generational community enrichment and community engagement that contributes to a healthy community.
-Action Strategy HW3:B: Incentivize intergenerational programming at libraries, recreation centers, and senior centers.
-Objective HW-1, Action Strategy HW1: E: Reduce waiting lists for human services.
+The new program will enable Aging to provide services into the community, thereby increasing access to food programs and reducing waitlists.
+The SCWW will enable Aging's programs to expand beyond senior centers and into libraries and recreation centers.

-c.
-Five-Year Plan Impact - The SCWW program includes a total of four positions - two positions in FY26 and two positions in FY27.
-The two positions Recreation Specialist and Evidence-Based Program Manager are programmed in FY27 in the proposed FY26-30 Five-Year Plan to complete the staffing for the SCWW program.
+- b.
+Service Level Impacts This initiative supports several goal areas and action strategies in the Quality of Life section of the County's 2025-2028 Strategic Plan.
+Specifically, Objective 4: Design and develop intentional structures and services to support residents' aspirations to "age in place." - c.
+Five-Year Plan Impact The SCWW program includes a total of four positions two positions in FY26 and two positions in FY27.
+The two positions Recreation Specialist and Evidence-Based Program Manager, are programmed in FY27 in the FY26-30 Five-Year Plan to complete the staffing for the SCWW program.

-Description FTE FY26 FY27

-FY26 Staffing Plan Supportive Services Specialist, Nutrition 2.00 \$250,358 \$243,976
+Description FTE FY26 FY27 FY28 FY29 FY30 FY26 Staffing Plan Supportive Services Specialist, Nutrition 2.00 \$250,358 \$243,976 \$243,976 \$243,976 \$243,976 Manager FY27 Staffing Plan Recreation Specialist, Evidence-Based Program Manager 2.00 \$0 \$241,720 \$241,720 \$241,720 \$241,720 Total 4.00 \$250,358 \$485,696 \$485,696 \$485,696 \$485,696

-Manager

-FY27 Staffing Plan Recreation Specialist, Evidence-Based

-Program Manager 2.00 \$0 \$241,720

-Total 4.00 \$250,358 \$485,696